Feedback Food Service – Customer Defection Matters

-Having customers return to any food service business is vital to long-term its long-term success.
-Yet the customer retention performance of most restaurants is terrible and current food service feedback methods are partly to blame:
+Food service feedback is so important to any restaurant owner, but why exactly is this?
+Having customers return to your food service business is vital to its long-term success.
+Yet the customer retention performance of most restaurants is terrible and current food service rating methods are partly to blame:

 Study finds 70% of retail and restaurant customers never make a return visit.